-A comic aimed at helping young people deal with grief and bereavement has been produced in a project involving the University of Strathclyde.
+A comic aimed at helping young people deal with grief and bereavement has been produced in a project involving the Centre for Youth & Criminal Justice (CYCJ) and the University of Strathclyde.

 Teenagers from across Scotland shared their experiences of loss with academics from Strathclyde and project leaders at the University of Dundee.
 The result was a 40-page publication titled When People Die: Stories From Young People, with images, stories and insights that arose from a series of workshops held at HMP & YOI Polmont and the charities Richmond's Hope, Barnardo's Scotland and Children's Hospices Across Scotland (CHAS).

 The intention of the year-long project was to explore how comics can help generate reflective and confident life stories for young people who have experienced bereavement and help destigmatise conversations about loss and grief.
 In doing so, the comic will not only directly reach out to young people but will also enable parents, carers, teachers and peers to provide better support in the event of bereavement.

 Nina Vaswani, CYCJ's Research Fellow, was a partner in the project.
 She said: